HannahSones/myWardrobe/README.md

     Click on the items displayed in the carousels to add them to the creator view at the top of the page.
 If you select the wrong item or an item twice you can click on the incorrect item in the creator and it will immediatly be removed from selection.

-    If (like me) you have too many clothes you can filter the carousells by category using the drop down filter menu.
+    If (like me) you have too many clothes you can filter the carousels by category using the drop down filter menu.
 You will have to filter `View All` to resume the full selection.

     If you want to start again with your creation, you can hit the clear outfit button.